adamsilver/fdpb/01-Register.md

 # A Registration Form

-We're going to begin our forms adventure with a registration form.
-We'll use this simple form, to ahem, form the foundations on which to design more complex forms.
-But don't be fooled by its seemingly simple appearance.
-This registration form has much to be analysed, ripped apart and put back together again.
+We're going to begin our adventure with registration.
+We'll use this simple form, to ahem, form the foundations on which to solve more complex forms later.

-This chapter is going to cover a lot of ground.
-As we continue through proceeding chapters we will draw and build on the information covered here.
+Don't be fooled by its simple appearance though.
+There's a lot of ground to cover and patterns that will emerge.
+Patterns we'll either use directly or as a foundation to build new patterns when needed.

-So here it is, a registration form:
+## What it looks like

 ![Registration Form](./images/.png)

-Here is the basic HTML code:
+HTML:

 ```html
 <form>